REGULATION GOVERNING JUVENILE SECURE DETENTION CENTERS

 B. Any of the following that may be related to the health

-of residents shall be [
+safety or human rights of residents shall be [

-detention center or its governing authority.
+with the detention center or its governing authority.

 A. Board action may be requested by the facility administrator to relieve a detention center from having to meet or develop a plan of action for the requirements of a specific section or subsection of this regulation, either permanently or for a determined period of time, as provided in the Regulations Governing the Monitoring, Approval, and Certification of Juvenile Justice Programs (6VAC35-20).